patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 with the grain of salt extracted from your recent encounters with different ideas and concepts.
-Read it critically, not as a gospel, and you'll extract some real value out of it: by carefully considering each advice and its proper area of application—as limited that might be.
+Read it critically, not as a gospel, and you'll extract some real value out of it: by carefully considering each advice and its proper area of application—as limited as that might be.